esnonso/smaterise/README.md

 bun dev
 ```

+## Create .env.local file

+add `MONGODB_URI` and it's value should be a mongodb database connection string for nodejs

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.